 We're asking individual motorcyclists to chip in, too.

-Where the AMA stands on distracted and inattentive vehicle operation, voluntary helmet use, excessive motorcycle sound, rider education and motorcycle access to public lands.
+Where the AMA stands on distracted and inattentive vehicle operation, voluntary helmet use, excessive motorcycle sound, rider education, lane splitting and motorcycle access to public lands.

 A review of the AMA's work in the areas of on- and off-highway motorcycle sound, as well as information about Sound Advice, a document that addresses the issue and is a